-The Electronic Commerce (EC Directive) Regulations 2002
+What are the Electronic Commerce (EC Directive) Regulations 2002?

 The Electronic Commerce (EC Directive) Regulations 2002 came into force in August 2002 and implement the European Union’s E-Commerce Directive into UK law.
 The Regulations cover virtually all commercial businesses and organisations, and cover more than just e-commerce.

-What businesses do the E-Commerce Regulations apply to?
+What businesses do the Regulations apply to?

-The UK Government Department of Trade and Industry (DTI) has stated that it is not restricted to selling online or by other electronic means but this also includes offering for sale, i.e. advertising, online or by other electronic means).
+The UK Government has said this is not restricted to selling online or by other electronic or digital means, and includes offering for sale (ie. advertising, online or by other electronic means).
 This means the following are also covered by the Regulations:

 - Copyright laws